soumiiow/rfcs/RFC-0005-dyllib-cpp.md

 ## Summary

 This proposed change expands the dynamic function loading ability to cpp user defined functions (UDFs).
-The (Velox?) worker is to access said code.
+The Prestissimo worker is to access said code.
 The dynamic functions are to be loaded upon running an instance of the presto server.
 In the presto server instance, it will search for any .so or .dylib files and load them using this library.
 ## Background

 Currently, on Presto, any Java UDFs can be loaded dynamically.
 This is an important feature for any client who wants their Presto build to be lightweight and to protect any non-public code or information from having to be in the open source space.
 Creating UDFs is an important functionality Presto has and its competitors offer as well.
-Being able to load CPP functions dynamically will extend the offering in Prestissimo/Velox(?).
+Being able to load CPP functions dynamically will extend the offering in Prestissimo.

 ### [Optional] Goals
+Should be able to register all functions on runtime as theyre specified in the plugin directory.
 ### [Optional] Non-goals
+Security concerns: There are some security concerns associated with using the dlopen library.
+Using dlopen, we run the risk of opening unsecure unknown shared objects especially given the lack of any form of validation.

 ## Proposed Implementation
+The user can register their functions dynamically by calling loadDynamicLibraryFunctions() with the path to their shared library (files ending in .so in linux or .dylib in MacOS).
+At the time of running an instance of the PresterServer, if any shared library files exist in plugin directory, they get loaded on start up.
+Alternatively, the user can call loadDynamicLibraryFunctions() elsewhere and specify the exact location of these files and load them upon execution of this code.

+For dynamically loaded function registration, the format followed is mirrored of built-in function registration with some noted differences.
+For instance, the below example function uses the extern "C" keyword to protect against name mangling. additionally, a registry() function call is also necessary here.

+namespace facebook::presto::functions {

+template <typename TExecParams>
+struct Dynamic123Function {
+  FOLLY_ALWAYS_INLINE bool call(int64_t& result) {
+    result = 123;
+    return true;
+  }
+};

+} // namespace facebook::presto::functions

+extern "C" {

+void registry() {
+  facebook::velox::registerFunction<
+      facebook::presto::functions::Dynamic123Function,
+      int64_t>({"dynamic_123"});
+}
+}

 The general process is as follows:

 1. What modules are involved